Train derailment timeline: Past, present and future

 There have been ups and down along the way since.

-WKBN 27 First News is taking a look through the situation from the beginning o where we are and what could be next.
+WKBN 27 First News is taking a look through the situation from the beginning to where we are and what could be next.

 “But we had a very large operation from the onset and we managed to get through that without any injuries or fatalities.
 And that’s, that’s a reassuring part,” said East Palestine Fire Chief Keith Drabick.